KidusB9/CompactGPT-Amaric-Edge-Optimized-Large-Language-Model/README.md

 ##Fine-Tuning
 Leverage Kaggle and UC Irvine Machine Learning Repository datasets for fine-tuning.
-The process is optimized for A200 GPUs, taking approximately 5 hours.
+The process is optimized for A100 GPUs, taking approximately 1 hour.